TheDeanLab/COMPASS/docs/source/introduction/background.rst

-To gain insight into cell biological events at subcellular scales, volumetric imaging technologies must be combined with molecularly specific labels, biosensors and opto- and chemogenetic tools, as well as computer vision analyses that translate non-human interpretable 5D (x, y, z, lambda, t) datasets into biological insight.
+To gain insight into cell biological events at subcellular scales, volumetric imaging technologies must be combined with molecularly specific labels, biosensors and opto- and chemogenetic tools, as well as computer vision analyses that translate non-human interpretable 5D (x, y, z, :math:`\lambda`, t) datasets into biological insight.
 This requires that several key criteria be met:

 -   To gain quantitative insight, the event of interest must be Nyquist